-When Citrix Provisioning is in a grace period, you are notified through a message in the Event Viewer of the Citrix Provisioning server.
+When Citrix Provisioning is in a grace period, administrators are notified through warning messages in the Provisioning Console.

 When a grace period expires, all target devices are shut down.

 When you upgrade an existing environment to the newest version of Citrix Provisioning, also upgrade to the latest version of the licensing server or the product license.
 Failure to perform this upgrade results in Citrix Provisioning entering a 30-day license grace period.
 No new product features are unavailable.